 The new buildings for this project will not only follow Green Building guidelines in order to achieve environmentally friendly construction using low-pollution and low-emission materials.
-The energy-efficient operation of buildings and facilities is ensured by the use of highly insulated exterior components for the façade, triple glazing, special high-level insulating materials and energy-efficient building technology, so that we will far exceed the energy requirements of the legislator.
+The use of highly insulated external components in the facade, triple glazing, special highinsulation materials and energy-efficient building technology ensures the energy efficient operation of buildings and installations, so that we have been able to exceed the energetic requirements of legislation by far.
 Additional large investments at the Dreieich site have also given us the opportunity to critically examine and redesign many processes.
 And so, for example, with the new deep-freeze warehouse, we have also succeeded in converting the plasma incoming logistics so that from now on 150 truck delivery journeys can be dispensed with and this alone reduces our CO2 footprint by 15 tonnes per annum.